Mohammadali-Ghods/cardano/README.md

 # How to test

-I uploaded sampleinputdata.csv to the root of the project and you can use this file as a sample input for checking my system.
+I uploaded sampleinputdata.csv to the root of the project and you can use this file as a sample input for checking my system